ConfuseIous/DeviceModels/README.md

 ```

 modelName refers to the name of the device as is displayed in the Settings app.

 modelType refers to the type of device and is one of the following:
 - iPhone (for all iPhones)
 - iPhoneX (for all iPhones with a notch)
 - iPhonePill (for all iPhones with a Dynamic Island)
 - iPad (for all iPads)
 - iPadX (for all iPads without a home button)

+Since the data is read from a remote JSON, you should ideally cache it (in UserDefaults, for example) for offline retrieval.
+However, you should refresh it periodically, as device details can sometimes change (such as when the user migrates to a new device and chooses to transfer data from their previous device).

 ## Contributing